johnno1962/siteify/README.md

 siteify is a Swift executable that uses SourceKit to create a hyperlinked and cross referenced version of your Swift source that can be navigated in a Web Browser.
-Links over symbol references take you to their definition and clicking on the link on the definition list all the places the symbol is referenced.
+Links over symbol references take you to their definition and clicking on any link on the definition will list all the places the symbol is referenced.

 ![Icon](http://injectionforxcode.johnholdsworth.com/siteify.png)

-To test drive the source of this project, use [this link](http://injectionforxcode.johnholdsworth.com/siteify/main.html).
+To test drive using the source of this project, use [this link](http://injectionforxcode.johnholdsworth.com/siteify/main.html).
 A listing of all symbols is available in [xref.html](http://injectionforxcode.johnholdsworth.com/siteify/xref.html)

 To use, download and build this project and _cd_ into into your project's root